About my hobby

 Could you donate wool for a hand knitted dog coat to fundraise for a dog charity?

 Donations of yarn in any quantity, even part made projects, are always very welcome and will boost the amount I am able to donate to charitites.
-Aran and chunky yarns, for use on 4.5mm to 6.5mm needles would be appreciated as I currently ( Nov 2020) have good stocks of double knit thickness.
+Machine washable aran and chunky yarns, for use on 4.5mm to 6.0mm needles would be appreciated as I currently (Jan 21) have good stocks of double knit thickness.
 Part balls are often combined with existing stock to make a stripey design.

 Royal Mail parcel charges can be expensive so it is often cheaper to use one of the economy couriers.
 Please ask if you would like details of a cheap national courier with drop off points in local convenience stores across the country.
 A strong carrier turned inside out can serve as a cheap posting bag.
 Donations of discontinued yarns or unmatched dye lots would all be gratefully received and business donors acknowledged on my contact page.